AKI

 (3) Competitive Analysis (n=3)

 To understand why students still discard items despite existing solutions, we reviewed the three most commonly used second-hand trading platforms identified in our initial research: Facebook Marketplace, Vinted, and university group chats.
+Although these platforms exist, they are not designed around the academic lifecycle.
+Timing misalignment and low trust within fragmented communities often lead to unsold items.